magnesj/ResInsight/docs/Completions.md

 The **Export Laterals** command will export the fishbone laterals as a well trajectory into a  *.dev*-file.

 <div class="note info">
 Notice that only the trajectory data is exported.
-Properties related to well segment data or needed to calculate connection factors or are not exported.
+Properties related to well segment data or Completion Data export are not exported.
 </div>